 Surfcasting is the technique that proves to be the difference between surf fishing and simply just pier or shore fishing.
 The fishing rods used in surf fishing are extremely long, reaching between 12′ to 16′.
 When casting, the fishermen will use both hands and for farther distant casting they use their entire bodies.
 This is required because a great distant needs to be covered to reach inshore fish that are feeding.
 The current world record for the longest surfcasting is held by Danny Moeskops who casted an astonishing 313 yards.
 Surf fishermen must be careful when casting, with razor sharp hooks and the powerful casting required, they need to make sure that there is no one around them when casting.

 Surf Fishing Tips, Tricks and Tactics

-- Ride the High Tide – The best time to surf fish is during high tide, this is when all the fish come in to feed, especially if high tide happens at dawn or dusk.
+- Ride the High Tide – The best time to surf fish is during high tide.
+This is when all the fish come in to feed, especially if high tide happens at dawn or dusk.
 However you should be careful when surf fishing during dawn and dusk.
 It’s harder to see people swimming and/or objects on the beach.

 - Safety First, Success Second – Surf fishing can be a dangerous sport due to the strong waves and under tows.
 Never go fishing without letting someone know where you’ll be fishing and when you’ll return.
-Make sure to watch out for swimmers around the areas you’re surfcasting and be sure to wear plenty of sunscreen to protect yourself from the sun.
+Make sure to watch out for swimmers around the areas you’re surfcasting in.
+Also be sure to wear plenty of sunscreen to protect yourself from the sun.